 Dry Clothing In A Dedicated Space

-When clothing has to be dried inside, it should be in a separate and enclosed part of the house.
+When clothing has to be dried inside, it should be in a separate and enclosed part of the house (such as a utility room).

 This space should be heated and well ventilated.
 Using an extractor fan is the ideal solution, but opening a window can also allow moisture to escape and air to circulate.